RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-auto-respond-messages.md

 4. Click the "**Start**" button

 ## Feature explanation
 You can auto respond to messages based on some keywords in message.
-So whenever **Linked Social Toolkit** receives the message containing your define keyword, it will automatically replay with your replay message defined for that keyword.
+So whenever **Linked Social Toolkit** receives the message containing your define keyword, it will automatically reply with your reply message defined for that keyword.

 ## Create auto response
 Click on plus icon to create your own automatic responses for messages.